 “I’m proud of the thought process and people that help us with these decisions,” O’Donnell said.

-Before the district’s Rapid Notification System can alert families and employees by phone, email and text, though, there’s much work to be done.
+Before the district’s notification system can alert families and employees by phone, email and text, though, there’s much work to be done.

-In addition, Ferguson Township-based AccuWeather provides the district detailed forecasts and meteorological data.
+In addition, Ferguson Township-based AccuWeather provides the district with detailed forecasts and meteorological data.

 If it’s already snowing or sleeting, Swauger turns to another source: local police.
 He calls the county’s 911 communications office, which arranges for road reports from officers on duty throughout the district.

-For yet more opinions about road conditions and the weather, Swauger speaks with his chief mechanic, Steve Beam, as Beam heads to the central garage, and the district’s grounds supervisor, Wayne Duck, who usually by that time is out and about.
+For yet more opinions about roads and the weather, Swauger speaks with his chief mechanic and the district’s grounds supervisor, both of whom are usually out and about by that time to assess conditions.